kif-framework/KIF/README.md

 	@end

-Finally, we need to add a hook into the app so that it actually runs the KIF tests when executing the Integration Tests target.
-To do this we'll take advantage of the RUN_KIF_TESTS macro that we defined earlier.
-This macro is only defined in our testing target, so the tests won't run in the regular target.
-To invoke the test suite, add the following code to the end of your -application:didFinishLaunchingWithOptions: method in your application delegate:
+Finally, the app needs a hook so that it actually runs the KIF tests when executing the Integration Tests target.
+To do this we'll take advantage of the RUN_KIF_TESTS macro that was defined earlier.
+This macro is only defined in the testing target, so the tests won't run in the regular target.
+To invoke the test suite, add the following code to the end of the -application:didFinishLaunchingWithOptions: method in your application delegate:

 	#if RUN_KIF_TESTS
 	    [[EXTestController sharedInstance] startTestingWithCompletionBlock:^{